dqops/dqo/docs/examples/index.md

 3. Select the **Profiling Checks** tab.

-    In this tab you can find a list of data quality checks.
+    This tab displays a list of data quality checks in the check editor.
+Learn more about [navigating the check editor](../../../dqo-concepts/user-interface-overview/user-interface-overview/#check-editor).
 On **Profiling** section, there is also a second tab [Basic data statistics](../working-with-dqo/basic-data-statistics/basic-data-statistics.md) that allows you to collect summary information about your tables and columns.

 4. Run the enabled check using the **Run check** button.